SafwanGanz/super-nigg/README.md

 - `utils/game/Enemy.ts` - Enemy behavior
 - `utils/game/MarioGame.ts` - Global game settings

-## 📦 Building Android APK
+## � Android APK

+### Ready-to-Install APK

+A pre-built Android APK is already available!
+Check the `apk/app/release/` directory for the compiled APK file that you can install directly on your Android device.

+### APK Source Code

-The project includes Android build configuration in the `apk/` directory:
+The complete Android application source code is located in the `apk/` directory, including:
+- Full Gradle build configuration
+- Android app source files
+- Build scripts and dependencies
+- Release configurations

+### Building APK from Source (Optional)

+If you want to rebuild the APK yourself:

 1. Ensure Android SDK is installed
 2. Navigate to the apk directory: